fdufnews/macropad/software/pico_fs/readme.md

 Scripts are using some keywords
 ### Keywords
 #### Currently supported keywords
+- `#` some text
-- `#` to add a comment.
+to add a comment.
 Ignored when playing the scripts
 - LABEL xxxxxx
 Define the label that is printed on the key.
 SHALL BE THE 1rst LINE OF THE SCRIPT.
 Depending on the font's size, the label can be truncated if too long.
-The label can be displayed on 2 lines inserting a \n in the label but the first line is centered vertically so only half of the height of the key will be used to display,
 If no LABEL is found on the first line of the script, the label will be the key number.
 Ignored when playing the scripts
 - DELAY xxxx